-Table 2-1 shows the recommended connectors for connection of the E1, E20 or E2 emulator.
-If you intend to use the 14-pin connector, do not mount components with heights exceeding 10 mm within 5 mm of the connector on the user system as shown in Figure 2-1.
+Table 2-1 shows the recommended 14-pin connector for connection of the E1, E20, or E2 emulator.
+When other components are mounted around the connector, do not mount components with heights exceeding 10 mm within 5 mm of the connector on the user system as shown in Figure 2-1.